w-pacheco/Inspire-lite/README.md

 Inspire
 =======

 Inspire is a JavaScript framework used to create single page applications hosted on Microsoft SharePoint (2010-2013) site collections.
 This version is a stripped implementation, isolating the core of the framework which takes advantage of Google's V8 engine.
 This template provides a starting point for developing a single page application on SharePoint, and defines the suggested directory structure for the framework.
+Inspire creates a firm foundation for developers trying to escape SharePoint's webpart implementation, and take full control of any project hosted on a SharePoint site collection.

 <!-- Defy
 ====

 Defy is a JavaScript framework used to create single page applications hosted on Microsoft SharePoint (2010-2013) site collections.
 This version is a stripped implementation, isolating the core of the framework which takes advantage of Google's V8 engine.
 This template provides a starting point for developing a single page application on SharePoint, and defines the suggested directory structure for the framework.
-Defy creates a firm foundation to make what seems almost impossible, possible for developers. -->
+Defy creates a firm foundation for developers trying to escape SharePoint's webpart implementation, and take full control of any project hosted on a SharePoint site collection. -->

 Version: 1.22.0601
 Author: Wilfredo Pacheco